 What happens if I win a dispute?

 Often when a dispute is initiated, the funds are immediately returned to the customer while the bank considers the evidence.
-If the evidence is accepted and you win the dispute, the funds are returned to you.
+If the evidence that you submit is accepted and you win the dispute, the funds are returned to you.

 Why is Sawyer letting my customers dispute legitimate charges?

-Every credit card payment placed for any product or service on any system can be disputed.
-No matter what system you use, the best way to prevent disputed charges is to take steps to make sure that your customers are always expecting every charge and never see any of them as illegitimate.
-Although there's no way to completely eliminate the possibility that a customer will dispute a charge, there's a lot you can do to discourage them.
+Every credit card payment placed for any product or service on any system online or in-person can be disputed.
+No matter what system you use, the best way to prevent disputed charges is to take steps to make sure that your customers are always expecting every charge and that no charge is seen as illegitimate.
+Although there's no way to completely eliminate the possibility that a customer will dispute a charge, there's a lot that you can do to discourage disputes.